whowechina/ju_pico/README.md

 ### Usage
 * Attach the Ju Pico to a 15.6-inch portable monitor using VHB residue-free adhesive tape.
 Use 3 to 4 small pieces on the monitor's frame, but avoid placing any on the screen.
 Position it in the orientation that best suits your needs.
-* Use the button closest to the left edge (when the 'Ju Pico' logo is upright) to set button mapping that matches your orientation.
-Analog joystick in HID report indicates which side the logo should be.
+* Press the auxiliary button closest to letter 'j" of the logo "Ju Pico" together with the top left main button in the actual placement to set button order that matches your orientation.
+Analog joystick position in HID report indicates which side the logo should be.
 You can use the following website to see the joystick status.
   https://greggman.github.io/html5-gamepad-test/

 ## CAD Source File